Warwick-Plasma/epoch/README.md

 Note, some users will need to delete the SDF directory from the first git clone, before you can perform the second git clone.

+Information below this point describes the original EPOCH code.

 ## DOWNLOADING AND BUILDING THE CODE

 The easiest method of downloading the code is to grab a copy of the latest